N-Turner/Drone_Mission_Planner_for_SWARMS/README.md

 This repo features a mission planning tool for multiple simultaneous drone flights (a.k.a.
 SWARM flights).
 It takes in shapefiles of possible drone flights and a landing/take-off shapefile.
-The program develops an optimized flight plan to reduce the risk of mid-air drone collissions when flying multiple drones.
+The program develops an optimized flight plan to reduce the risk of mid-air drone collisions when flying multiple drones.
 Use at your own risk.

 # How to use
 Example data is included.